bitnami/charts/bitnami/opensearch/README.md

 ## Upgrading

+### To 2.0.0

+This major version updates the Opensearch image and Opensearch Dashboard from version 2.x to 3.x.
+Follow the [official instructions](https://docs.opensearch.org/docs/latest/install-and-configure/upgrade-opensearch/index/) to upgrade to 3.x.

+In addition, this new version of the chart removes the `metrics` related values:
+- `master.metrics.*`
+- `data.metrics.*`
+- `coordinating.metrics.*`
+- `ingest.metrics.*`

+The reason for this change is because the bitnami/opensearch container 3.x no longer contains the prometheus-exporter plugin, which hasn't released a new version since Opensearch 2.17.x and is not supported in Opensearch 3.x.

 ### To 1.5.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).